 More and more institutions and companies issue bonds whose revenues are used to finance green projects.
 These ‘green bonds’ comprise a growing part of the investment grade credit universe.
 A way to improve the sustainability of credit portfolios is to allocate to this type of bonds.

 We only invest in green bonds with and attractive performance potential.
-Furthermore we thoroughly screen the green documentation of the bonds to ascertain that the proceeds raised by the bond issue are actually used to finance green projects.
-Not only the supply of green bonds has increased over recent years; also demand is on the rise.
+Furthermore, we thoroughly screen the green documentation of the bonds to ascertain that the proceeds raised by the bond issue are actually used to finance green projects.
+Not only has the supply of green bonds increased over recent years; demand is also on the rise.
 This makes the performance potential of many green bonds attractive.

 The five sustainability approaches described above are all focused on preserving or even enhancing the portfolio’s alpha.
 For those investors that want to take sustainability a step further and that consider a portfolio’s sustainability just as important or perhaps even more important than its alpha, we can adjust the investment universe in such a way that only the most sustainable companies are included.
 For various credit portfolios we apply such a ‘best in class’ approach.
-For each business industry we rank the companies in that industry on the basis of their RobecoSAM sustainability score and only include the top-50% companies.
+For each business industry, we rank the companies in that industry on the basis of their RobecoSAM sustainability score and only include the top-50% companies.
 Regardless of the subsequent investment decisions, the resulting portfolio is by nature much more sustainable than its benchmark.